What are Florida Bankruptcy Exemptions?

 File Successfully with a Gainesville Bankruptcy Lawyer

 Bankruptcy exemptions are one of the most important aspects of bankruptcy.
 In Chapter 7 bankruptcy, these exemptions allow you to keep some or all your property.
 Exemptions for Chapter 13, however, apply to your creditor repayments.
 Whichever chapter you file for, bankruptcy exemptions will play a critical role in your overall financial future.
-As a Gainesville bankruptcy attorney, I am here to help you select your exemptions wisely and prevent you from making potentially damaging mistakes.
+As a Gainesville bankruptcy attorney, serving Central and North Florida, I am here to help you select your exemptions wisely and prevent you from making potentially damaging mistakes.

 The Bankruptcy Code has a list of both state exemptions and federal exemptions.
 Florida only allows residents to use state exemptions when they file, most of which are very advantageous to debtors.
 Florida has one of the most liberal homestead protection exemptions in the country!
 To take advantage of Florida’s exemptions, you must have been a continuous resident of the state for at least 730 days before filing.